 - Wait five minutes.

-- Check for data showing up in the New Relic APM charts.
+- Check for data showing up in your New Relic charts.

 If data is not showing up, see Troubleshooting: No data appears.